kubernetes/community/governance.md

-Last update: 2/24/2017
+Last update: 3/7/2017

 This is a Work in Progress, documenting approximately how we have been operating up to this point, and formalizing some previously informal conventions.
+It is intended to be an interim document while additional details are worked out.
+See [the umbrella issue](https://github.com/kubernetes/community/issues/402) for the issues we are working to resolve.

 # Principles